aws-samples/serverless-samples/fargate-rest-api/README.md

  - API access logging as part of SAM templates
  - business specific metrics

 Examples are (loosely) based on a [SpaceFinder project](https://github.com/amazon-archives/aws-serverless-auth-reference-app).
 The services used by this application include Amazon API Gateway, Amazon Cognito, AWS Lambda, Amazon ECS, AWS Fargate, and Amazon DynamoDB.
-The CI/CD pipelines use AWS CodePipeline, AWS CodeCommit, and AWS CodeBuild.
+The CI/CD pipelines use AWS CodePipeline, and AWS CodeBuild.

 ## Architecture